We might think that, just because everyone speaks the same language, they will share the same views or feel the same way about behaviours and customs.

 If you are planning an event, do take all of the above-mentioned tips in mind but do not forget to adapt them to your event – each event is different and may have different needs.
 Do let us know if we can help you organise a multicultural meeting in the South of Spain – we’ll be glad to help.

-Meridional Events is your local DMC in Andalusia and the South of Spain.
+Meridional Events is your local DMC in the South of Spain.
 Our team has lived and worked in 5 different countries and we speak 4 languages – we do know a bit about multiculturalism!
-We organise all kinds of corporate and MICE events, including meetings, incentives, conferences and even golf breaks in fantastic destinations such as Malaga, Marbella, Seville, Granada and the Costa del Sol.
+We organise all kinds of corporate and MICE events, including meetings, incentives, conferences and also golf breaks in fantastic destinations such as Malaga, Marbella, Seville, Granada and the Costa del Sol.
 Get in touch with us.